 Going all over London at such unsociable hours, I witnessed my fair share of violence.

 One weekend, in the Turnpike Lane area of North London, I drove past a late-night kebab shop.
 With their boozed up patrons, such establishments are notorious for being flash-points of drunken brawling.
 Outside this particular kebab shop, I saw a group of four men, kicking their solo victim as he lay curled upon the floor.
 The attackers seemed to favour the upper area of their prey, and were stamping on his head with much gusto.

 Perhaps the worst thing I glimpsed whilst studying The Knowledge was the aftermath of a stabbing.

 This occurred one night in South London; blue and white cordon, flashing blue lights and more blood than I’ve ever seen before; enough to coat several paving slabs, treacle in colour beneath the sodium-orange street-lamp glare.
 I have the utmost respect for those who have to deal with such occurrences on a regular basis.

 Sadly, stabbings in London, especially amongst youngsters, have become commonplace in the news.
 Gun crime is not far behind.

 I heard gun-fire a few times whilst out studying London’s streets.
-One particular incident sticks in my mind- I was parked up by a large housing estate, clipboard on my knee whilst I jotted down notes on the local one-way system.
+One particular incident sticks in my mind- I was parked up by a large housing estate in Stockwell, clipboard on my knee whilst I jotted down notes on the local one-way system.